Skip Navigation

 Dreams and Disillusionment: World War I and Poetry

-False Dreams: The Russian Revolution and Animal Farm
+False Dreams: The Russian Revolution, Animal Farm

 The Dream Survives: America’s Great Depression